ayonious/console-table-printer/README.md

 new Table({
     style: 'fatBorder', //style of border of the table
     columns: [
-        {name: 'index', alignment: 'left'}, //with alignment
+        {name: 'column1', alignment: 'left'}, //with alignment
-        {name: 'text', alignment: 'right'},
+        {name: 'column2', alignment: 'right'},
-        {name: 'value'}
+        {name: 'column3'}
     ]
 });
 ```

 ### Functions

 `addRow(rowObjet, options)` adding single row.
-`addRows(rowObjet)` adding multiple rows. array of row object.
+`addRows(rowObjets)` adding multiple rows. array of row object.
 This case options will be applied to all the objects in row
 `addColumn(columnObject)` adding single column
 `addColumns(columnObjects)` adding multiple columns
 `printTable()` Prints the table on your console